midhun-neo/sidepanel/Roadmap.md

 Currently the main focus of the team is to release the first stable, 1.0.0 version of this library.
-We are _very_ close: ale the core components are implemented, APIs are largely "frozen" and there are very few bugs remaining.
+We are _very_ close: all the core components are implemented, APIs are largely "frozen" and there are very few bugs remaining.

 # Towards 1.0.0